 4. The ever-present boogie man of a silo

-While more established teams of a company might use Confluence as a main wiki, younger, more cross-functional teams might start using Notion for its different capabilities and more intuitive UI.
+While more established teams of a company might use Confluence as their main wiki, younger, more cross-functional teams might start using Notion for its different capabilities and more intuitive UI.

-Two different wikis means more to dig through once your company is ready to reconnect your teams and establish centralized communication.
+Two different internal company wikis mean more to dig through once your company is ready to reconnect your teams and establish centralized communication.

 Working collaboratively across different teams and tools can result in a chaos of information, with knowledge distributed over email, chat threads, and cloud storage drives.
 Using a traditional system of files and folders makes it hard to find relevant information, especially as your team grows — and especially as different teams have different ways of documenting and storing information.

 Company wikis organize information all in one place where everyone can access and contribute.
 It uses the power of internal links connecting knowledge — just like Wikipedia.

 On GitHub, people share code and build software together.
 It’s open-source, and a valuable team collaboration toolkit for engineers — but not so widespread to non-technical fields.
 Notion and Confluence are examples of company-wide knowledge bases that can be used by any team.
 They’re helpful for creating a clear knowledge base of notes, processes, and company protocols.